cmu-delphi/covidcast-indicators/validator/PLANS.md

   * Profiling (iterate)
   * Run timing tests, check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section)
   * Group `all_frames` by geo type and signal name instead of reading data in again via read_geo_signal_combo_files().
 A MultiIndex dataframe may improve performance even more.
-  * Reduce number of API calls by combining.
-  * Parallelize?
 * Which, if any, *specific* geo_ids are missing (get unique geo ids from historical data or delphi_utils)
 * Check for duplicate rows
 * Check explicitly for large spikes (avg_val check can detect jumps in average value)